Gender and Transitional Justice

 The Fiji government ratified the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) in 1995.
 Since ratification FWRM has been the NGO secretariat of the compilation of the shadow report on the implementation of CEDAW in Fiji.

-FWRM (CEDAW NGO Coalition secretariat) together with the CEDAW NGO/ CSO Working Group spearheaded the compilation and the presentation of two consecutive parallel reports, the first was presented to the UN CEDAW Committee in February 2002 and the second was presented to the UN CEDAW Committee in July 2010 in New York.
+FWRM (CEDAW NGO Coalition secretariat) together with the CEDAW NGO/ CSO Working Group spearheaded the compilation and the presentation of three consecutive parallel reports, the first was presented to the UN CEDAW Committee in February 2002, the second was presented to the UN CEDAW Committee in July 2010 in New York and the third in June, 2017.

-FWRM aims to coordinate a delegation to present a shadow report before the UNCEDAW Committee alongside Fiji’s next State submission.
+FWRM aims to coordinate a delegation to present a shadow report before the UNCEDAW Committee alongside every State submission.
 The monitoring and implementation of CEDAW has also been part of FWRM’s core work since its ratification.

 Women’s Employment Rights